fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 * [ ] ContextInsensitiveTasks
 * [ ] `let rec` not supported in state machines, possibly other constructs too
 * [ ] Consider adding `Unchecked` to names of primitives.
 * [ ] Document the ways the mechanism can be cheated.
 For example, the `__resumeAt` can be cheated by using an arbitrary integer for the destination.
-The code won't actually be verifiable, and it will be the equivalent of a drop-through the switch statement generated for a `__resumeAt`, but it likely still warrants an `Unchecked`.
+The code will still be verifiable, however it will be the equivalent of a drop-through the switch statement generated for a `__resumeAt`.
+Because of this it likely still warrants an `Unchecked`.

-TBD
+* [ ] consider warnings for the lack of asynchronous tailcalls.